Well, of course he isn't. That isn't really investing.

 1. The Casino Mentality of striking it rich.

-2. Focus on share price, and not profits or dividends.
+2. Focus solely on share price, and not profits or dividends.

 3. Investing for short-term gains - days, months, weeks, quarters.